openfga/openfga/docs/check/README.md

 In this relationship tree we say that anyone is a viewer of `document:1` if they are either (e.g. union) an owner of that document or an editor of it AND (intersection) they are allowed on the document.

 As relationships are expanded the Check algorithm follows relationship rewrite rules, and these rewrite rules define one or more paths that must be evaluated.
-For example, given the following FGA model:
+For example, given the following FGA m:
 ```
-model
+m
   schema 1.1

 type user